pmta/anaconda3/README.md

 See installed binaries in /home/$user/.local/bin/.

-In addition to base Anaconda installation package "keras" is install as example.
+In addition to base Anaconda installation, package "keras" is install as example.

-Image also contains example jupyter notebook "RecurrentNetworks.ipynb" in folder /home/$user/notebooks for testing.
+Image also contains example Jupyter notebook "RecurrentNetworks.ipynb" in folder /home/$user/notebooks for testing.

 ## Running the container

-By default a jupyter environment is started:
+By default a Jupyter environment is started:
 ```
 [i7 ~]$ docker run pmta/anaconda3
 [I 16:54:49.661 NotebookApp] Writing notebook server cookie secret to /home/anaconda/.local/share/jupyter/runtime/notebook_cookie_secret